Hurwitz-Ran spaces: Applications of functoriality

 \begin{lem} Let $\fT$ be a nice couple of the form $(\cX,\emptyset)$; then the above map $(\Id_{\Q},\cG(\fe))_*$ is a homeomorphism. \end{lem} The proof of Lemma \ref{lem:usefulhomeocYempty} is in Subsection \ref{subsec:usefulhomeocYempty} of the appendix.
 Roughly speaking, Lemma \ref{lem:usefulhomeocYempty} says that if we consider a nice couple of the form $(\cX,\emptyset)$, then the space $\Hur(\fT;\Q,G)$ \emph{only depends on $\Q$}: the monodromy $\psi$ uniquely determines the monodromy $\phi$.
-This motivates the following notation, which can be thought of as an \emph{absolute} definition of Hurwitz space, whereas the general one, given in Definition \ref{defn:Hurset} and depending on a nice \emph{couple} and a PMQ-group \emph{pair}, can be considered as the general, \emph{relative} definition. \begin{nota} For a subspace $\cX\subset\bH$ and a PMQ $\Q$ we denote by $\Hur(\cX;\Q)$ the space $\Hur(\cX,\emptyset;\Q,\cG(\Q))$.
-A configuration $\fc\in\Hur(\cX;\Q)$ is usually expanded as $(P,\psi)$ instead of $(P,\psi,\phi)$ as in Notation \ref{nota:fc}, since $\phi$ is uniquely determined by $\psi$. \end{nota} For the second homeomorphism, let $\fT=(\cX,\cY)$ be any nice couple, and consider the PMQ-group pair $(G,G)$, where $G$ is considered as a PMQ with full product, the first $G$ maps to the second $G$ by $\Id_G$ and the second $G$ acts on the first $G$ by right conjugation.
+This motivates the following notation, which can be thought of as an \emph{absolute} definition of Hurwitz-Ran spaces, whereas the general one, given in Definition \ref{defn:Hurset} and depending on a nice \emph{couple} and a PMQ-group \emph{pair}, can be considered as the general, \emph{relative} definition. \begin{nota} For a subspace $\cX\subset\bH$ and a PMQ $\Q$ we denote by $\Hur(\cX;\Q)$ the space $\Hur(\cX,\emptyset;\Q,\cG(\Q))$.
+A configuration $\fc\in\Hur(\cX;\Q)$ is usually presented as $(P,\psi)$ instead of $(P,\psi,\phi)$ as in Notation \ref{nota:fc}, since $\phi$ is uniquely determined by $\psi$. \end{nota} For the second homeomorphism, let $\fT=(\cX,\cY)$ be any nice couple, and consider the PMQ-group pair $(G,G)$, where $G$ is considered as a PMQ with full product, the first $G$ maps to the second $G$ by $\Id_G$ and the second $G$ acts on the first $G$ by right conjugation.
+Then $\Id_{\C}$ is a morphism of nice couples $(\cX,\cY)\to(\cX,\cX)$.
+By functoriality we obtain a continuous map